Logan-Holl Foundation Fund

-The Logan-Holl Foundation considers grant applications annually in June and December.
+The Logan-Holl Foundation considers grant applications annually.
 Unfortunately, more applications are received than funds are available.
 Gifts to the Logan-Holl Foundation Fund can support a lasting impact in Hocking County.

 If you have any questions, you may reach FAO by phone at 740-753-1111.